All Episodes

 Yeah, dude.

-And that must be the craziest if you're Mexican, because then you're like, holy shit, I still have to do all this construction myself, you know?
+And that must be the craziest if you're Mexican because then you're like, holy shit, I still have to do all this construction myself, you know?

-Like if you're Amish Mexican, people expect you to build stuff faster than anybody.
+Like, if you're Amish Mexican, people expect you to build stuff faster than anybody.

-Yeah, because Mexicans and Amish, we go back and forth, like we look who can build the fastest.
+Yeah, because Mexicans and Amish, we go back and forth.

-If you have both, yeah.
+If you have both?

 Oh, really?

-So they're good at sheetrocking.
+So they're good at sheet rocking?

-Yeah, they I saw a video of them.
+Yeah, I saw a video of them.

-They like held their tape mesher and then walked over, and the one guy, real tall looking guy, if he had like long legs, you he was on stilts and stuff.
+And the one guy, real tall-looking guy, if he had like long legs, he was on stilts and stuff.

-You had almost touched the ceiling.
+His head almost touched the ceiling.

-What um tell me about this.
+Tell me about this.

 When you go to Rumspringer, how do you go?